Boxer Manny Pacquiao Urges China China to Stop Philippines Invasion

 “This matter on territorial claims … affects practically all nations in our continent.
 China can and will elevate itself as Asia’s unifying force if it starts to heed existing international laws including the UNCLOS,” Pacquiao said, referring to the United Nations Convention on the Law of the Sea.

 China’s claims to nearly all of the South China Sea were ruled illegal by an independent arbitral tribunal established under UNCLOS in 2016.
-Beijing referenced the ruling in the case, brought by the Philippines, and has continued to push forward with its belligerent occupation of other nations’ territory in the disputed waterway ever since.
+Beijing rejected the ruling in the case, brought by the Philippines, and has continued to push forward with its belligerent occupation of other nations’ territory in the disputed waterway ever since.

 “Instead of expanding and occupying disputed territories, China should sustain building its goodwill and friendship towards its neighboring nations so that our whole region can look up to it as one of the world’s respectable global powers,” Sen. Pacquiao said Thursday.